Would you like to learn more about our programs? Consider attending an upcoming information session. View upcoming session dates here.

-And employment prospects are bright for public health practitioners.
+Employment prospects for public health practitioners are growing.
 According to the most recent Wisconsin Public Health Workforce Report, as many as 55% of workers in the Wisconsin Division of Public Health are currently eligible for retirement.

 The MPH curriculum includes required core courses that help prepare students to analyze information and consider solutions to public health problems at the community, institutional and societal levels.
 Students then put their skills into practice through a required field experience and capstone project.

 Students in the Master of Public Health program complete 42 to 48 credits (depending on the track).
 MPH students take a common core curriculum of 20 credit hours, including a 3-credit field experience and a 2-credit capstone, as well as a variable number of track-specific credit hours.
 All MPH students can expect to learn how to:

 1. Explain the foundational principles and historical perspectives that shape the field of public health.

 2. Describe how multiple determinants, including socioeconomic, biological, behavioral, and environmental, and the interrelations among these determinants shape population health and health inequities.

 3. Integrate principles of social and environmental justice within public health practice and research.